wmo-im/wis2-topic-hierarchy/README.md

 ## Data discovery

 Users can discover datasets from the Global Discovery Catalogue (GDC), obtaining the topic and the MQP broker offering the dataset to subscribe and receive notifications of new data.
-Datasets in the GDC are made available via the WMO Core Metadata Profile 2.0 (WCMP2), which supports a categorisation scheme consistent with the topic hierarchy to provide an seamless search experience compatible with the access modality provided by the MQP broker.
-In other words, the MQP topic and WIS 2.0 metadata have the same vocabulary so that discovery, subscription and download are consistent.
+Datasets in the GDC are made available via the WMO Core Metadata Profile 2.0 (WCMP2) standard for discovery metadata, which supports a categorisation scheme consistent with the topic hierarchy to provide an seamless search experience compatible with the access modality provided by the MQP broker.
+In other words, the MQP topic and WIS 2.0 discovery metadata have the same vocabulary so that discovery, subscription and download are consistent.

 ## Structure